WildernessLabs/Netduino.Foundation/docs/Library/ServoCore/index.md

 ### Continuous Rotation Control

 Continuous rotation servos still have a minimum and maximum pulse durations, but they work a little differently.
 At the midpoint between those extremes, a control signal will actually stop the servo, and anything less than that midpoint will cause it to rotate clockwise, and anything more than that midpoint will cause it to rotate counter-clockwise.
 And the distance from that midpoint controls the speed of rotation.
-For example, the following table describes rotation and speed of various
+For example, the following table describes rotation and speed of various control signals:

 | Pulse Duration | Rotation Direction | Speed |
 |----------------|--------------------|-------|